Denver Broncos - TeamReport

 NFL Team Report - Denver Broncos - INSIDE SLANT

-SERIES HISTORY: 10th regular-season meeting.
-Broncos lead series, 7-1-1.
-Denver has won four straight at home against the Cardinals.
-The most historic meeting between these two teams was on Sept.
-18, 1977, when the Broncos opened their run to the AFC Championship with a 7-0 shutout of the explosive Cardinals, then coached by Don Coryell.
+SERIES HISTORY: 45th regular-season meeting.
+Broncos lead series, 25-19.
+New England has won four of the last five, including the postseason.
+The most historic meeting between these two teams was on Jan.
+19, 2014, when the Broncos sailed to a 26-16 win that produced their seventh AFC championship.

 NFL Team Report - Denver Broncos - NOTES, QUOTES

 --The Broncos released Champ Bailey in a salary-cap clearing move last winter, and the wisdom of that choice was borne out by Bailey's inability to make the New Orleans Saints in preseason or to crack a 53-man roster since then.
 Tuesday, he announced that he would retire.

 Bailey struggled with a foot injury last year that hindered his performance and accelerated his decline.
 But for the previous nine seasons, he was the linchpin of a defense that changed schemes and coordinators like socks, but could rely upon Bailey eliminating one receiver and one side of the field far more often than not.

 "It was an honor and a privilege to play with him here the past two years, but it was really an honor and a privilege to play against him for so many years," said quarterback Peyton Manning, who also recalled when Bailey intercepted him while the two were in the Southeastern Conference at Tennessee and Georgia, respectively.